d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/index.md

 Then, at decoding time, the decoder can (via some control mechanism) receive as input a context vector consisting of a weighted sum of the representations on the input at each time step.
-Intuitively, the weights determine the extend to which each step's context "focuses" on each input token, and the key is to make this process for assigning the weights differentiable
+Intuitively, the weights determine the extent to which each step's context "focuses" on each input token, and the key is to make this process for assigning the weights differentiable